-If you haven’t deductions to the deposit, you must return it to the tenant within a period of 30 days after they move out.
+If you, as the landlord, haven’t deductions to the deposit, you must return it to the tenant within a period of 30 days after they move out.

 If you’ve made deductions, you must still return the remaining portion of the deposit within 30 days of the tenant moving out.
-If you fail to return it within that window, you’ll forfeit your right to make any deductions.
+If you, the landlord, fail to return it within that window, you’ll forfeit your right to make any deductions.
 Furthermore, you may be liable for paying the tenant up to double the amount of the security deposit.

 With deductions, you must provide your tenant with an itemized list of all damages plus their approximate cost of repair.
-If you fail to do this, you’ll lose your right to make any appropriate deductions to the deposit.
+If, as the landlord, you fail to do this, you’ll lose your right to make any appropriate deductions to the deposit.

-Note that tenants have the responsibility of providing their landlord with a forwarding address.
+Note that tenants have the responsibility of providing their Pennsylvania landlord with a forwarding address.

 Security Deposit as Last Month’s Rent

 Usually, a tenant isn’t allowed to use security deposits as last month’s rent under Pennsylvania’s security deposit laws.
 The only exception to this is if there is an agreement between the landlord and tenant to use the deposit to cover the unpaid rent.

-In addition to understanding and following the state’s security deposit laws, landlords are also required to follow the legal eviction process, landlord-tenant laws, leasing policies, and other rental regulations.
+In addition to understanding and following the Pennsylvania security deposit laws, landlords are also required to follow the legal eviction process, landlord-tenant laws, leasing policies, and other rental regulations.

-If you would like help making sense of these legal responsibilities or managing your rentals contact the team at Keyrenter Property Management BuxMont today!
+If you’re a landlord and would like help making sense of these legal responsibilities or managing your rentals contact the team at Keyrenter Property Management BuxMont today!